Myth 1: Get your air conditioner technician from Craigslist.

-Myth 2: Working with a small business is better.
+Myth 2: Hiring a small business is better.

-Myth 4: You don’t need annual AC maintenance.
+Myth 4: You don’t need yearly air conditioning maintenance.

 Myth 5: Learning about the contractor isn’t important.